Loving Tina? us on GitHub0.0k

 Path Configuration Considerations

-When defining collection paths inside your tina/config.(ts/js), avoid setting `path: '' .
-As Tina expects a folder-relative path.
-Using an empty string '' can result in errors when creating new documents because Tina prepends a / when saving, which can lead to invalid GitHub paths and creation errors.
+When defining collection paths inside your tina/config.(ts/js), avoid setting path: ''.
+Tina expects a folder-relative path; an empty string can result in errors when creating new documents because Tina prepends a / when saving, which can produce invalid GitHub paths.

 Static Site Generator Compatibility

-If you are using a static site generate (SSG) other than Next.js, such like Astro.
-Ensure your content pipeline ignores the tina/ directory inside your content repo.
-Tina's config files are not content files and this may cause parsing errors.
+If you are using a static site generator other than Next.js (such as Astro), ensure your content pipeline ignores the tina/ directory inside your generator repo; Tina's config and generated files are not content files and may cause parsing errors when picked up by content collections.

 export default defineCollection({